Below is a guide to taking a CSV of up to 50,000 keywords and clustering them by topic — with keyword intent applied as well.

 from sentence_transformers import SentenceTransformer, util

-Step 3: Upload CSV Keyword & Volume File
+Step 3: Upload CSV keyword & volume file

-• Script expects keywords to be in the first column
+• Keywords in the first column

-• Script expects search volumes to be in the second column
+• Search volumes in the second column

-# upload the keyword export
+# Upload the keyword export

 upload = files.upload()